Vicky Aisha Flaunts Fantastic Figure In Plunging Black Lingerie

-The photo showed the 29-year-old posing in front of a white backdrop.
-She opted to wear revealing black lingerie that left little to the imagination.
-The set featured a plunging bra with buckle detailing, a coordinating garter belt, and a pair of matching skimpy underwear.
+The photo showed the 29-year-old posing in front of a white backdrop and wearing revealing black lingerie that left little to the imagination.
+The set featured a plunging bra with buckle detailing, a coordinating garter belt, and a pair of matching skimpy bottoms.
 The revealing ensemble showcased her incredible curves and toned midsection.
 Fans were also able to get a good view of her impressive tattoo collection.

 The blond bombshell wore her long locks down in a slightly tousled style, giving her even more sex appeal.
 Her bangs also framed her gorgeous face.
 She finished off the sultry look with glossy orange-red lipstick that beautifully complemented her skin tone.